BuildingComponentLibrary/bcl-manifest/README.md

 The appropriate structure for component repositories is to place components in the `lib/components/` directory.

-There are no tests to run on components at this time.
+There are no required tests to be run against components; however, it is recommended that the components are tested using a testing framework such as Ruby spec or py test.